Daheer/Change-Your-Style/README.md

 # Change-Your-Style
 > Change-Your-Style named after the popular Nigerian rhyme is a Stable Diffusion application that brings together the concept of Image to Image and Textual Inversion.
 It changes the concept/style of input images (preferrably portraits) to one of seven predefined styles.
+> It uses a custom stable diffusion loop with an image as the starting point (input image) and a new 'learned' style embedding slipped into the embedding of a prompt - which acts now as just a placeholder actually.

 # Model Architecture
 ### Stable Diffusion